King-Darius/FreeCrafter/installer/windows/redistrib/README.md

 # Windows redistributable

-Place the Microsoft Visual C++ 2015‑2022 (x64) Redistributable installer (vcredist_x64.exe) in this directory before running the Windows NSIS packaging.
-You can download the latest version from Microsoft's official website.
+The Windows NSIS installer automatically downloads and installs the Microsoft Visual C++ 2015–2022 (x64) Redistributable (vcredist_x64.exe) during installation if it is missing.
+You do not need to place any files in this directory manually.
+This folder is left here for reference.